SonnyBonds/wilco/README.md

     Project hello("Hello", Executable);
     hello[Files] += "hello.cpp";

-    DirectBuilder::emit({{&hello}, "out"});
+    cli::parseCommandLineAndEmit(startPath, args, {&hello});
 }
 ```

 This declares one project, called "Hello", with a single file; "hello.cpp" and no extra configuration.
-The internal builder is then called directly with a list of projects (the single 'hello' project), and an output folder for build data.
+The command line is then parsed and the selected action is performed on the single 'hello' project.
+(Note that using the built in command line parser is a choice, and it is fully possible to implement custom command line syntax, hardcode what actions to perform, or read from a configuration file.)

 To actually run this build, the script needs to be compiled.
 Since compiling C++ is part of the problem we want to solve here, we've got a chicken-and-egg scenario and need to bootstrap the build.
 To get started, assuming build.h is located in a directory called 'build.h', we run:
 ```
 build.h/bootstrap build.cpp
 ```
-This will figure out the build environment, build and run the generator. *The generated build files include an implicit project that rebuilds the generator itself if needed, so past this point updating the build files becomes a part of the build itself.* To build again, just run `./build`.
+This will figure out the build environment, and build the generator. *The generated build files include an implicit project that rebuilds the generator itself if needed, so past this point updating the build files becomes a part of the build itself.* To run the build, just run `./build`.

-*TODO: The build environment is currently just assumed to exist with clang++ on the path, and clang is the only supported toolchain.*

 # Examples
 The "example" directory contains a very simple example setting up a Hello executable, linking to a HelloPrinter library that prints "Hello World!".